 The school employs a number of sanctions to enforce the school rule, and to ensure a safe and positive learning environment.
-We employ each sanction appropriately to each individual situation.
+We employ each sanction appropriately to each individual situation and only follow after a restorative approach.

 - The safety of the children is paramount in all situations.
 If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - If a child threatens, hurts or bullies another child, the class teacher records the incident and the child is dealt with.
 If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents or carers and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.